bacalhau-project/bacalhau/README.md

                 aggregation
                 client payment
                 contributor claim and reimbursement
-      - Built in audit trail - signature for everyone who contributed to it (allowing everyone who did work to get paid after the top level job accepted - because then if you release the data AND it's used THEN you have proof that you used the data)
+      - Built-in audit trail - signature for everyone who contributed to it (allowing everyone who did work to get paid after the top-level job accepted - because then if you release the data AND it's used THEN you have proof that you used the data)
       - Also incentivizes folks to act quickly - beat other miners to the result - Because the 'winning fork' will be the one that gets paid.
         - If I calculate some results but don't release them fast enough, the final answer will be computed without relying on my contribution.
       - The trick is figuring out how to embed the attribution in the intermediate proofs such that it can be stripped out.
         - Will need to design the computations in such a way that a valid response must include this metadata.
   - "Data sets"
-    - Need a first class way to address cross sector data
+    - Need a first class way to address cross-sector data
     - How do we force data to be distributed among many miners (otherwise, there will be less benefit to a system like this)- How do we allow selection of machine profile (I want this to execute on an accelerator/GPU)?
   - Compute
     - Possible structure: Miner can verify Lurk proofs, and for smart contracts able to minimally parse its data (which should ultimately be a subset of IPLD)